How to relax in the school holidays

 It’s strange but it’s true; the more children there are, the less they tend to pester.
 Invite your children’s friends round.
-Better, invite your friends’ children round (ideally with Mum or Dad in tow).
+Better still, invite your friends’ children round (ideally with Mum or Dad in tow).

 For millions of people their local canal or river provides space where they can step out of the pressures of the modern world and experience some real quality time with their loved ones.
 Pack a picnic, pack the suncream and make a day of it.
 Check out our tried and tested Places to visit for the best family days out in your area.

-Have a film day – and we don’t just mean allow them to watch one DVD.
+Have a film day.
+We don’t just mean allow them to watch one DVD.
 For this to truly work you need to go the whole hog.
 Draw the curtains, turn off the lights and transform your living room into a cinema.
 Make some popcorn, curl up on the sofa and let the good times roll.
 If the guilt gets too much there’s always the option for educational debate afterwards.
 Ask them to make up an alternative ending, act out the story or draw it out as a comic strip.

-And if none of that works, you could just resort to the failsafe plan of hiding behind a cupboard eating chocolate.
-Works for me every time.
-They will be back at school soon!
+If none of that works, you could just resort to the failsafe plan of hiding behind a cupboard eating chocolate.
+They will be back at school soon.